-The council is obliged to collect and handle information about individuals in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+The council is obliged to collect and handle information about individuals in line with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 The act also provides individuals with the right to request copies of their personal information.

 Find out more about data protection on the Information Commissioner’s website.

 If you suspect an information breach has occurred, please email firstname.lastname@example.org.

 You have the right to ask if we hold personal information about you, what it is used for and to be provided with a copy.
-You also have the right to know whether we disclose your personal information to other persons or organisations and to ask for incorrect data to be corrected.
+You also have the right to know whether we disclose your personal information to other people or organisations and to ask for incorrect data to be corrected.

 There are some exceptions.
 For example, you will not be allowed to see personal information that contains details about someone else unless that person has given permission.

 The Information Commissioner highlights individual’s rights on their website.

 How can I apply to get access to my personal information?